The first World Cup since the recently finished European Championships in Cluj-Napoca.

 Larisa Iordache (ROU) delivered a 5.4 difficulty value routine that included a Ttkachev into Pak, Van Leeuwen, Jeager, toe-on full pirouette into immediate dismount.
 While she scored the same as Elsabeth Black, 13.800, her execution was clearly far better than Black’s and she took gold in what we can only hope is an inspiration for her teammates as she showed Romanian gymnasts can conquer the bars.

-Rose Woo (CAN) opened with a front tuck into split jump very well executed, back handspring layout acro series that she stuck, split ring jump, full turn, side somi, front aerial, and then her dismount a double pike to her forehead.
+Rose Woo (CAN) opened with a front tuck into split jump very well executed, back handspring layout acro series that she stuck, full turn, side somi, front aerial, and then her dismount a double pike to her forehead.
 It was quite a scary fall and she did not land feet first.
 Her score was of only 11.550 but up until her dismount it was a medal-worthy routine.

 Carina Kroll (GER) began with an illusion turn that had a wobble, side somi with a wobble as well, side aerial, back handspring, layout (landed at the very end of the beam) into 1.5 twist dismount big step to the side for a 12.400 and sixth place.